10 April 2003 from the USS

 Joel Continues:

-You are probably bored already and ready to come back to all the chic babes
+You are probably bored already and ready to come back to all the chic

 in San Diego.
 Take care.